chahk0129/CS744-Big-Data-Systems/assignment1/README.md

 ```bash
 $ ./run_all.sh
 ```
-> `run_all.sh` runs all the tests three times from part 2 to part 3 except for the last task in part 3.<br/>
+> `run_all.sh` runs all the tests including part 2 and part 3 except for task 4 in part 3.<br/>
-> For the last task in part 3, we manually run the test and kill a worker based on the status of job execution by monitoring spark status page.
+> For task 4 in part 3, we manually run the test and kill a worker process based on the status of job execution by monitoring spark health page.

 ## Directories